 The court also shot down Telamon’s argument that both insurers had breached the duty of good faith, a standalone tort in Indiana.
 Telamon asked the court to recognize a tort of bad faith in handling an insurance claim, even though no such tort exists in Indiana.
 It declined to do so, writing, “We see no reason to ignore the Indiana Supreme Court’s apparent satisfaction with the status quo.”
 Ruling the company had not sufficiently shown ill will on the part of the insurers, it rejected this claim.

 Our Chicago insurance dispute attorneys handle coverage disputes between businesses or individuals and their insurance carriers.
 Super Lawyers named Illinois partner dispute attorneys Peter Lubin, and Patrick Austermuehle Super Lawyers or Rising Stars in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
 Lubin Austermuehle’s Illinois business trial lawyers have over thirty years of experience in litigating complex class action, copyright, non-compete agreement, trademark and libel suits, consumer rights and many different types of business and commercial litigation disputes including lawsuits between businesses or between shareholders and owners of the same business.
 Our Chicago and Naperville partnership dispute lawyers handle emergency business law suits involving copyrights, trademarks, injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, LLC members, closely held businesses and employee breaches of fiduciary duty.
 We also assist businesses and business owners who are victims of fraud.
-You can contact us by calling (630) 333-0333 or our toll-free number (833) 306-4933.
+You can contact us by calling at 630-333-0333.
 You can also contact us online here.